BearStudio/start-ui-web/README.md

 💡 You will need to setup your server to rewrite all `/app/*` urls to serve the `app.html` file.

+> You can use `yarn static:serve` to build and run the static build locally.

 #### Using Apache as your web server

 If you are using [apache](https://httpd.apache.org/) to statically deploy your app, you can use the following configuration for `public/.htaccess` :